Shane Duffy: 2020–21: Loan to Celtic

-Back at The Albion
+2021–22: Final season

-With speculation about Duffy's future with The Seagulls during pre-season ahead of the 2021–22 campaign Graham Potter told The Argus that, "He has done really well since he has been back" since his return from Celtic.
-Duffy made an appearance in all three friendlies being assigned to the number 24 shirt.
-On 14 August, he made his first competitive Albion appearance since the 2019–20 season helping Brighton fight back to take all three points in a 2–1 away win at Burnley in the opening game of the season.
+With speculation about Duffy's future with The Seagulls during pre-season ahead of the 2021–22 campaign, Graham Potter told The Argus that he had done "really well" since his return from Celtic.
+Duffy made an appearance in all three friendlies, wearing the number 24 shirt.
+On 14 August, he made his first competitive Albion appearance since the 2019–20 season, helping Brighton fight back to take all three points in a 2–1 away win at Burnley in the opening game of the season.
 Duffy scored on his first Albion appearance at The Amex since his return, opening the scoring in the 2–0 home victory over Watford on 21 August in the second game of the season.

-2022–23 season: Loan to Fulham
+Fulham

-On 5 August 2022, Duffy joined newly promoted Premier League club Fulham on a season-long loan deal.
+On 5 August 2022, Duffy joined newly promoted Premier League club Fulham on a season-long loan deal from Brighton.
 He made his debut the following day, replacing Bobby Decordova-Reid after 94 minutes in a 2–2 home draw against Liverpool.
+On 1 February 2023, Duffy's move to Fulham was made permanent.

+Norwich City

+On 9 June 2023, Duffy signed for Championship club Norwich City, as a free transfer on a three-year deal, effective 1 July 2023.